linrongbin16/fzfx.nvim/REFERENCES.md

 #### Read File

 - `FileLineReader`:
-  - `open(filename:string, batchsize:integer?):FileLineReader`: open a file to read, return the reader handle, by default `batchsize=4096`.
+  - `open(filename:string, batchsize:integer?):FileLineReader`: open file to read, return the reader handle, by default `batchsize=4096`.
   - `has_next():boolean`: detect whether there are more lines to read.
   - `next():string?`: get next line.
   - `close():nil`: close the reader handle.